-- The Diamond Creek catchment has experienced modest population growth with a 4.6% increase from 2011 to 2016. - High escape expenditure (that is economic activity from residents and local businesses leaking out of the Shire) due to much of the Activity Centre catchment falling into Green Wedge zoned areas with very low density development and much of the catchment areas overlapping with those of neighbouring activity centres.
+- Population projections suggest an additional 28,909 residents in the Shire of Nillumbik by 2036. - The Diamond Creek catchment has experienced modest population growth with a 4.6% increase from 2011 to 2016. - High escape expenditure (that is economic activity from residents and local businesses leaking out of the Shire) due to much of the Activity Centre catchment falling into Green Wedge zoned areas with very low density development and much of the catchment areas overlapping with those of neighbouring activity centres.